VictoriaMetrics/VictoriaMetrics/README.md

   - url: http://<victoriametrics-addr>:8428/api/v1/write
 ```

-Substitute `<victoriametrics-addr>` with the hostname or IP address of VictoriaMetrics.
+Substitute `<victoriametrics-addr>` with hostname or IP address of VictoriaMetrics.
-Then apply the new config via the following command:
+Then apply new config via the following command:

 ```bash
 kill -HUP `pidof prometheus`
 ```

 Prometheus writes incoming data to local storage and replicates it to remote storage in parallel.
-This means the data remains available in local storage for `--storage.tsdb.retention.time` duration
+This means that data remains available in local storage for `--storage.tsdb.retention.time` duration
 even if remote storage is unavailable.

 If you plan to send data to VictoriaMetrics from multiple Prometheus instances, then add the following lines into `global` section